mercadopago/devsite-docs/guides/checkout-api-v2/boleto-bancario.en.md

 ## Expiration date

-The default expiration date for **pagamento com boleto bancário** is 3 days.
+The default expiration date for **payments via boleto bancário** is 3 days.
 Optionally, it is possible to change this date by sending the date_of_expiration field in the payment creation request, defining a period between 1 and 30 days from the boleto issuance date.

 To change the expiration date, use one of the codes available below.